fibricheck/react-native-camera-sdk/listeners.md

 ---
-description: A more detailed description of the available listeners on the module.
+description: >-
+  The Camera SDK consists of multiple event listeners.
+The details of these listeners and the events that they will throw will be discussed in more detail here.
 ---

 # Listeners

 ## During the whole lifecycle

-these events can be thrown in any stage of the measurement
+These events can be thrown in any stage of the measurement

 ### onFingerDetected

+This event will fire when the presence of a finger is detected.

 ```java
 <GraphView